CameronVetter/Dalle3-CSharp-Advent-Day-17/README.md

                    },
                });
 ```

-This tells the client that we want to get a chat completion asyncronously.
+This makes a requiest using client to get a chat completion asyncronously.
 We want it to generate only 1 completion.
 We want it to be very creative so we give it a temperature of 1.0.
-We also want it to be fairly verbose and description so we set MaxTokens to 256.
-We specify that we want gpt-4.
-Next we create a prompt, feel free to experiment with this prompt later but start with this prompt which will get great results.
+We also want it to be fairly verbose and descriptive so we set MaxTokens to 256.
+Finally, We specify that we want gpt-4.

+In the messages we create a prompt, feel free to experiment with this prompt later but start with this prompt which will get great results.
 Notice that we place the prompt into a System Message, and what the user enters for inspiration is the UserMessage.

 5. Finally return the result of the completion.
 The final method should look like this: